opf/openproject/docs/system-admin-guide/faq/README.md

 No, that's not possible, as all tenants (customers) use the same code on the shard.
 But you can do this in Enterprise on-premises.

 ## Is it possible to set a custom field as "required" when it's already in use?
-What will hapen to the existing work packages for which the custom field is activated?
+What will happen to the existing work packages for which the custom field is activated?

 Yes, this is possible.
 When you edit existing work packages for which the custom field is activated but not populated you will receive the warning "[name of custom field] can't be blank" and you will have to populate the custom field.